FelixOnline/v2/content/articles/2013-3-15-engineering-a-better-world.md

 subtitle: >
   Chaplaincy brings you an unmissable evening with His Holiness Radhanath Swami
 date: "2013-03-15 02:33:11 +0000"

 # Attributes from Felix Online V1
 id: "3489"
 old_path: /news/3489/engineering-a-better-world
 aliases:
  - /news/3489/engineering-a-better-world
+imported: true
+comments:
+ - This looks like an incredible event Ive heard hes given inspirational talks at other institutions and universities so I am definately coming to this one

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true